Poisonvenom/BetterSpawners/README.md

+THE SPAWNER DELAY EXPLOIT HAS BEEN PATCHED ON 2B2T.
+THIS REPO WILL NO LONGER BE MAINTAINED.

 BetterSpawners is an Meteor client addon that bypasses spawner detection exploits by making the spawner appear natural.
 This mod includes three modules: ActivatedSpawnerDetector, CaveDisturbanceDetector, and SpawnerMask.
 The ActivatedSpawnerDetector and CaveDisturbanceDetector modules are included for convenience as the three modules are often used together.
 ActivatedSpawnerDetector and CaveDisturbanceDetector were created by Etianl and I claim no credit.
 Special thanks to Nigerianprince and NewHag.